UnwarySage/unwarysage.github.io/content/md/posts/2021-02-17-blog-the-second.md

           publish_dir: ./public/
 ```
 This tells GitHub to run this everytime `master` is pushed to, or by manual request.
 The action will checkout the repository on the runner, install java, install `lein` (and Clojure), run `apt` to  get `nodejs` and `npm`, then uses `npm` to install the `sass` command.
 Whatever you do to provide Sass, it needs to be reachable at the path specified in `:sass-path` in `config.edn`.
 It will then ask `lein` to pull in it's dependencies, and build the blog.
+Then it will cache the leiningen dependencies, for faster rebuilds.
+This needs to come after the step where the dependencies are pulled in, so that the initial cache is a populated folder.
-Cryogen puts those in `/public/`.
-Finally, it uses another preconfigured action to move the files from there to the `gh-pages` branch, creating it if neccesary.
+Cryogen puts the built blog in `/public/`.
+Finally, the workflow uses another preconfigured action to move the files from there to the `gh-pages` branch, creating it if neccesary.

-This could definitely be improved by caching leiningens dependencies, and I'll edit this post once I figure that out.

 ## Conclusion
 It's the little details in Software, and getting them exactly right.
 Deploying to GitHub Pages just makes the feedback loop clunkier, requiring a full commit and push to test, despite wanting to only push good code.
 However, I do think the project is working quite well.
 I'm blogging once more, and excited to start tweaking this site to no end, especially now I have reduced the amount of black-box code to just be GitHub Pages deployment system.
 It's a good feeling.

+Edits:
+Added information on caching, fixed typoes.